Heatblur-Simulations/f-4e-manual/src/design_systems.md

 the meter in air data mode, positive correction prior to INS loss increases the air data mode precision.

 The Nav Computer can function in either Inertial or Air Data mode.
-Inertial mode is the default, meaning that cockpit indicators will provide range and bearing as well as ground track and heading using the flight instruments.
+Both modes provide the same outputs but the inertial mode (default) is more accurate.

 In the event of an INS failure, the Nav Computer reverts to Air Data mode.
-In Air Data mode. the rear pilot must continually monitor and adjust true wind direction and speed, magnetic variation, and target waypoint coordinates, as the only dead reckoning inputs available to the computer is true airspeed (from the air data computer) and magnetic heading from the compass system.
+In Air Data mode. the rear pilot must continually monitor and adjust true wind direction and speed, magnetic variation, as the only dead reckoning inputs available to the computer is true airspeed (from the air data computer) and magnetic heading from the compass system.
 When the system reverts to Air Data mode, the AIR DATA MODE lamp will illuminate.

 During startup, the Position Control Knobs, Wind Control Knobs, and Magnetic Variation Control Knob are used to enter known latitude, longitude, wind